One of the best parts about planning a trip to Morocco is getting to pick out the picture-perfect riads.

 Top Pick for the Best Luxury Riad: Almaha Marrakech

-Relax by the pool by day or enjoy the scenic rooftop at night, with carpets on the floor and lit up by lantern light: everything here screams photogenic glamor, making it my top pick for the most Instagrammable riad in Marrakech.
+Relax by the pool by day or enjoy the scenic rooftop at night, with carpets on the floor and lit up by lantern light: everything here screams photogenic glamor, making it my top pick for the most luxurious riad in Marrakech.

 Oh, and if the giant courtyard pool isn’t enough, there’s also a whole ‘nother one tucked away down a quiet set of stairs where you can also relax more privately on some sun chairs.

 To speak of the rooms themselves, they are extremely large, bright, and spacious, great for a longer stay in Marrakech.

 A Picture-Perfect Getaway: Riad Melhoun & Spa

 With a private pool at the heart of its courtyard, gorgeous white walls with rich wood detailing, plenty of archways, greenery, and nooks to relax in, Riad Melhoun & Spa is heaven.

 Each room has a different name and a different vibe or personality – from a traditional four-poster bed with canopy to a more playful flower-print bed with bright pink pillows.

-Many riads in Marrakech go a bit over the top in terms of the decor but at Riad Dixneuf-La-Ksour, less is more.
+Many riads in Marrakech go a bit over the top in terms of the decor but at Riad Omri, less is more.

 A True Garden Oasis: Riad Yamina 52

 There’s also a rooftop terrace to enjoy a shady mid-day break from exploring Marrakech when you want some peace and quiet.

 The rooms are pretty much a Morocco-inspired Pinterest board come to life: beautiful rugs, traditional lanterns, wooden furniture, colorful textiles.

 A Riad Fit for a King: Riad Dar Essalam

 Truly looking like a palace more than a hotel, Riad Dar Essalam is an amazing place to stay in Marrakech for travelers who want extra.

 Some of the rooms look straight-up fit for a sultan: we’re talking stained glass in the ceilings, fireplaces, intricate canopies adorning four-poster beds, Moroccan rugs and throw pillows everywhere.

 However, a few things to note: there is no on-site pool or hammam, so if these are deal-breakers for you, this is not the hotel.

 Unfussy Glamor & Beauty: Ryad Dyor

 At night, the courtyard gets an even more magical look with lanterns and candles surrounding the pool area, begging you to relax and unwind poolside after a long day exploring Marrakech and its surroundings.

-From beautifully embroidered pillows on a bench inviting you to relax, traditional leather ‘poufs’ to sit on, wood elements, intricate Moroccan tilework.
-It screams tasteful luxury, whereas some other riads can be a little over-the-top in their design.
+From beautifully embroidered pillows on a bench inviting you to relax, traditional leather poufs to sit on, wood elements, intricate Moroccan tilework, this Marrakech riad screams tasteful luxury, whereas some other riads can be a little over-the-top in their design.

 The en-suite bathrooms are simply beautiful, with either a relaxing bathtub or shower.
 Basic double rooms are affordably priced; for a little more luxury, opt for a suite which are larger and more comfortable.